The Simpsons Movie: Sequel

 In 2014, Brooks stated that he had been approached by Fox and that they had requested a second film.
 He added that there were no immediate plans, stating, "We've been asked to [develop it], but we haven't.
-We're doing a lot of other stuff."
-In December 2014, just prior to the broadcast of the episode "The Man Who Came to Be Dinner", Jean wrote on Twitter that the episode (which had been produced in 2012 and was originally set to air in May 2013) had been held back by himself and Brooks because it was being considered for adaptation into a sequel film as the episode was "cinematic".
+We're doing a lot of other stuff".
+In December 2014, just prior to the broadcast of the twenty-sixth season episode "The Man Who Came to Be Dinner", Jean wrote on Twitter that the episode (which had been produced in 2012 and was originally set to air in May 2013) had been held back by himself and Brooks because it was being considered for adaptation into a sequel film as the episode was "cinematic".
 Jean later expanded that there was the fear of the potential film being considered "not canonical" with the TV series and the potential backlash of overcoming it by using a "memory wipe".

 In July 2017, Silverman and Jean said that the sequel was in the early stages of development and stressed the toll production of the first picture took on the entire staff.
 On August 10, 2018, it was reported that a sequel was in development.
-On July 22, 2019, Groening stated that he had "no doubts" that The Walt Disney Company, which acquired 21st Century Fox early that year, would likely produce a sequel one day.
+On July 22, 2019, Groening stated that he had "no doubts" that the Walt Disney Company, which acquired 21st Century Fox early that year, would likely produce a sequel one day.
 In July 2021, Jean stated that discussions for the potential sequel had stalled due to the COVID-19 pandemic.
+In May 2024, Jean expressed his hopes for a sequel: "I want to see the animation business completely returned to what it was before the pandemic.
+And then, I think if that was the case, it would make sense to do The Simpsons theatrically."

+On September 29, 2025, a sequel with the working title of The Simpsons 2 was announced.
+It is slated for a theatrical release on July 23, 2027, four days before the 20th anniversary of the first film's release.